nloyola/bbweb/documentation/Development.md

 #### Dependencies

-Project [sbt-updated](https://github.com/rtimush/sbt-updates) is used to determine if any dependencies can be updated.
-Use command `dependencyUpdates` to display what can be updated.
+Project [sbt-dependency-updates](https://github.com/aiyanbo/sbt-dependency-updates) is used to determine if any dependencies can be updated.
+Use command `dependencyUpdates`, within SBT, to display what can be updated.

 #### Initialization